aOrro/footballTeamStats/README.md

 # footballTeamStats
-Practice with JS objects to find out a football team's (and opponents) scoring average, age average as well as built-in methods to add players or opponents easily.
+Practice with JS objects to find out a football team's (and opponents) scoring average, age average as well as factory functions to create new team players or opponents objects.